Skip To Main Content

 Couple having a drink and resting from unpacking boxes

-Why a rental unit in your home is not as simple as it sounds
+Why a rental unit is not as simple as it sounds

 Find out about some of the legal and tax implications of a rental unit before you sign on a tenant